JJPro/PHP-Web-Framework/README.md

 # Components #
 * Router - using Regex to route URL to Controller/action
 * Model
-* View - The HTML template
+* View - HTML templates
-* Controller - controller/action decides what view to render and show
+* Controller - controller/action decides which view to render